sanjaynair205/ML-PROJECT/README.md

 # ML-PROJECT
-This consists of some of the machine learning projects that i have been working on.
+This consists of some of the machine learning projects that i have been working on.The questions have been attached as the file questions.pdf.